AmeenKhan12345/SentiReview-Pro/README.md

 # Sentiment Analysis of Product Reviews with Explainable AI (XAI)

-**A Streamlit web app that classifies Amazon product reviews into Positive and Negative sentiments using TF-IDF + SVM, with explainability via LIME and SHAP.**
+**A Streamlit web app that classifies product reviews into Positive and Negative sentiments using TF-IDF + SVM, with explainability via LIME and SHAP.**

 ---